abhishekarya1/Hash-Define-myNotes/content/java/stream.md

 get()					// returns value inside Optional
 // without check if we access - NoSuchElementException

-ifPresent(Consumer c)		// use lambda, calls it with value if present
+ifPresent(Consumer)		// use lambda, calls it with value if present

-orElse(T other)				// returns other parameter
+orElse(T value)				// returns other parameter
-orElseGet(Supplier s)		// returns result of calling s
+orElseGet(Supplier)		// returns result from Supplier

-orElseThrow()			// throws NoSuchElementException orElseThrow(Supplier s)	// throws exception created by calling Foobar
+orElseThrow()			// throws NoSuchElementException orElseThrow(Supplier)	// throws exception instance supplied by Supplier
 ```

 **Examples**